skagankose/skagankose.github.io/index.md

 ## 2.2 Label prediction

 I used a (nearly) deep neural network model to assign a label to each tweet.
 As vector embeddings, I used the [Turkish pre-trained model]((https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md)) created using [FastText](https://arxiv.org/abs/1607.01759) algorithm.
+I used bag-of-words method to gather the words in a sentence.

 To train the prediction model, I used 3 domain-specific Twitter accounts each of which corresponds to a category in Table 1.
 Last 3.000 tweets retrieved from each account (which makes 9.000 tweets for each category) then, the model is trained using these tweets by setting labels according to the belonging account.
 (For example, we label all the tweets retrieved from [NTV Kültür Sanat](https://twitter.com/ntvkultursanat) as "art".)
 Again, I used this [code](https://github.com/skagankose/sehirTweets/blob/master/tweetDumper.py) to retrieve tweets.